MarcusCJH/marcuscjh.github.io/README.md

 # Portfolio
-This repository contains a basic static portfolio webpage, deployed using GitHub Pages.
-It is built with HTML, CSS, and JavaScript.
+This repository contains a modern static portfolio webpage, deployed using GitHub Pages.
+It is built with HTML, CSS, and TypeScript using Vite.

 # Preview
 ![Preview](./public/showcase/marcuscjh/marcuscjh-bg.PNG)